mitsuhiko/flask-oauth/docs/index.rst

     ``'json'`` - decoded with JSON rules, most likely a dictionary ``'xml'`` - stored as elementtree element

-Unknown incoming data is stored as string.
-If outgoing data of a different format should be used, a `content_type` can be specified instead and the data provided a encoded string.
+Unknown incoming data is stored as a string.
+If outgoing data of a different format is needed, `content_type` should be specified instead and the data provided should be an encoded string.

 API Reference